 1. Help your body clock adjust to a new time zone 😴

 With long-haul flights, late nights and jet lag, holidays can wreak havoc on your sleep and leave you feeling fatigued.
 But broken sleep affects more than your energy levels, with long-term health impacts ranging from weight gain to a weakened immune system.

 Research shows that wearing a sleep mask can increase restorative REM sleep, with fewer wake-ups and elevated melatonin levels.

-Made from breathable, easy-to-clean cotton, and with 100% light-blocking, total darkness guaranteed, our Deluxe Delta Sleep Mask is the ideal conduit to rejuvenating, uninterrupted rest wherever you find yourself.
+Made from breathable, easy-to-clean cotton, and with 100% light-blocking, total darkness guaranteed, our Sweet Dreams Black Out Sleep Mask is the ideal conduit to rejuvenating, uninterrupted rest wherever you find yourself.

 Another tactic for adjusting to new time zones is to actively seek out natural daylight – especially first thing in the morning.
 As soon as you wake, before reaching for your phone or flicking your bedside light, open the curtains (or, should your room be blessed with one, head out onto the balcony) and soak up some sun.
 The bright light will send a message to your brain via light-sensitive photoreceptors found in your eye’s retina that it’s time to get alert, helping to reset your internal body clock to your new location.

 2. Enjoy a digital detox 📵

 Can you call it a holiday if you’re constantly available, distracted by notifications and news alerts, or worrying about work emails?
 Mindful time away from screens and devices can help clear your head – while unplugging from the internet will remind you of life’s simpler pleasures and leave your full attention for family and friends.